AttorneyOnline/tsuserver3/README.md

     - Example: /roll 2d6 +5 would roll two 6-sided die and add 5 to every result.
     - Rolls a 1D6 if blank
 * **rollp** "max" OR "2d6" "+5"/"-5"/"*5"/"/5"
-    - Same as /roll but the result is hidden from everyone else but you and the CM.
+    - Same as /roll but the result is hidden from everyone else but you and the GM.
 * **coinflip**
     - Flips a coin
 * **currentmusic**